memkind/memkind/README.txt

 3964acd0dbec123aa0a621973a2a0580034b4788
 in the linux-stable git repository from kernel.org.

-To use the interfaces for obtaining 2MB pages please be sure to follow the instructions here:
+To use the interfaces for obtaining 2MB and 1GB pages please be sure to follow the instructions here:
     https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt
 and pay particular attention to the use of the proc files:
     /proc/sys/vm/nr_hugepages